 "Lease Agreement" means that certain Electric Motor Lease Agreement of even date herewith, between ECS and Customer, pursuant to which ECS leases the Compressor Driver from Customer.

-"Load Factor" shall mean the aggregate amount of Shaft Energy, as calculated in accordance with Section 3.3(b) hereof, during the {applicablemonth} [applicable month] divided by the Monthly Contract Quantity, with the resulting quotient rounded to the nearest 0.01.
+"Load Factor" means the aggregate amount of Shaft Energy, as calculated in accordance with Section 3.3(b) hereof, during the {applicablemonth} [applicable month] divided by the Monthly Contract Quantity, with the resulting quotient rounded to the nearest 0.01.
 For the purpose of deriving the Converstion Factor, the Load Factor shall not exceed one-hundred percent (100%).

-"Maximum Meter Quantity" shall mean {16,001 kW} [18,300 kW/hr].
+“Material Deviation” means, for any month, a change in energy usage of the Compressor and Compressor Driver from the projected usage set forth in Exhibit A hereto, by an amount greater than either (a) 25% of the projected energy usage for that month as set forth in Exhibit A, or (b) 2,682 HP.

+"Maximum Contract Quantity" means 24,000 HP at the Point of Delivery [Need correct number!].

-"Monthly Contract Quantity" shall mean 21,000 HP multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ECS due to an interruption of Shaft Energy delivery in accordance with Section 2.5 of this Agreement or any interruption of Shaft Energy due to ECS' nonperformance under this Agreement.
+"Monthly Contract Quantity" means 21,000 HP multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ECS due to an interruption of Shaft Energy delivery in accordance with Section 2.5 of this Agreement or any interruption of Shaft Energy due to ECS' nonperformance under this Agreement.

 "Operating Agreement" means that certain Operation and Maintenance Agreement, of even date herewith, between ECS and Customer, pursuant to which Customer agrees to operate and maintain the Compressor Driver and Interconnection Facilities on behalf of ECS.